-When clay shooting, it is always advisory to wear glasses to protect your eyes from fragments of broken clay.
-They are also extremely useful for improving visibility in different outdoor conditions.
-A variety of coloured lenses are used to help different coloured clays show up better in specific conditions, lighting or backgrounds.
-I use Pilla or Beretta shooting glasses and generally use a 22N lens now the weather is nice and light.
+When clay shooting, it is always advisable to wear glasses to protect your eyes from clay fragments.
+They are also handy for improving visibility in different outdoor conditions.
+A variety of coloured lenses are used to help different coloured clays show up better under specific lighting or background conditions.
+I use Pilla or Beretta shooting glasses and generally use a 22N lens now that the weather is nice and light.

 The Beretta Race Glasses are a particular favourite of mine.

-They offer an all-round lens, which shows up orange clays very well against a background and vision for black clays is not compromised.
-They are have a rather wide lens, which stops light from flooding in.
+They offer an all-round lens that shows up orange clays very well against a background, and vision for black clays is not compromised.
+They have a relatively wide lens that prevents light from flooding in.
+Safety should never be a compromise.
+Riley safety glasses provide a cost-effective solution with impact-resistant lenses that meet professional standards.

-During the winter when the lighting is poor and rather dull, I mostly use a clear lens with a slight tint of green, allowing most light to enter your eyes.
+During the winter, when the lighting is poor and rather dull, I mostly use a clear lens with a slight green tint, allowing most light to enter my eyes.

-There are many different brands and models of shooting glasses, some much better than others, mainly based on the clarity of the lenses.
-You can tell the difference between cheap and expensive shooting glasses rather easily.
+There are many different brands and models of shooting glasses, some much better than others, mainly based on lens clarity.
+You can tell the difference between cheap and expensive shooting glasses relatively easily.
 Cheap shooting glasses can perform a basic job and are often a popular choice for people who are not keen to invest a lot of time or money in shooting.
-However, those who are regular shooters and particularly those who compete find that high quality shooting glasses are a great investment of money as the difference in protection and performance is vast.
+However, regular shooters, particularly those who compete, find that high-quality shooting glasses are a great investment, as the difference in protection and performance is vast.